Mark Doyle (footballer): St Patrick's Athletic

+2022 season

 On 18 December 2021, it was announced that Doyle had signed for St Patrick's Athletic, following Drogheda United manager Tim Clancy to Inchicore for the 2022 season, becoming one of his first signings at the club.
 On 11 February 2022, he made his debut for the club in the 2022 President of Ireland's Cup against Shamrock Rovers at Tallaght Stadium, scoring in the penalty shootout as his side lost 5–4 on penalties after a 1–1 draw.
 On 18 February 2022, he scored his first goal for the club in a 3–0 win over Shelbourne at Tolka Park in the opening game of the season.
-On 14 March 2022, he scored a 25 yard half volley in a 2–0 win over UCD at Richmond Park.
+On 14 March 2022, he scored a 25-yard half volley in a 2–0 win over UCD at Richmond Park.
 On 1 July 2022, he scored the final goal in a 3–0 win over his former club Drogheda United at Richmond Park.
 Doyle made his first appearance in European football on 21 July 2022 in a 1–1 draw with Slovenian side NŠ Mura in the UEFA Europa Conference League and was shown a straight red card in injury time for an off the ball incident.
 On 9 September 2022 he opened the scoring in a 2–0 win away to his old club Drogheda United to help his team to their fifth consecutive win.
+On 14 October 2022, he scored in a 3–1 win at home to Bohemians.
+Doyle scored 5 goals in 35 appearances in all competitions during his first season with the club.